vdesabou/alfred-spotify-mini-player/docs/known-issues.md

 ## Mopidy

 * Local tracks are not supported by Mopidy, this is a [known issue](https://github.com/mopidy/mopidy/issues/519).
 The workflow will not display local tracks when Mopidy is used.

+## Sonos

+* Sonos speakers are not appearing in the workflow due to a Spotify issue, see [bug](https://github.com/vdesabou/alfred-spotify-mini-player/issues/207)